Scouting For Youth With Disabilities

 - The Scout, his parents, or leaders must submit to the council advancement committee, a written request

-Class rank.
-The request must explain the suggested alternate requirements in sufficient detail so as to
+rank.
+The request must explain the suggested alternate requirements in sufficient detail so as to allow the

-allow the advancement committee to make a decision.
-The request must also include the medical statement
+advancement committee to make a decision.
+The request must also include the medical statement required in

-required in paragraph two above.
-The written request for alternate requirements must be submitted to and
+paragraph two above.
+The written request for alternate requirements must be submitted to and approved by the

 - The Scout must complete as many of the regular requirements as his ability permits before applying for

 - The alternate requirements must be of such a nature that they are as demanding of effort as the regular